jaridkolver/assignment2-release/assignment2_spec.md

 3. Integrate the acceleration to get velocity at the minimum rate of `1/refresh_period`.
 4. You can use the formula: `v(t+dt) = v(t) + dt * a(t)`
 5. Print the accelerations and velocities to the screen: Format: `DT: {}, Linear Acceleration: {}, Linear velocity: {}, Angular acceleration: {}, Angular velocity: {}`. `{}` indicates the position of each value and should not be printed.
-6. Send a `geometry_msgs::msg::TwistStamped` to the topic `/z0000000/velocity` at frequency of `1/refresh_period` with the most up to date velocities.
+6. Send a `geometry_msgs::msg::TwistStamped` to the topic `/z0000000/velocity` at a frequency of `1/refresh_period` with the most up to date velocities.

 The `geometry_msgs::msg::TwistStamped` message should contain:
 * Linear velocity as the `x` component of the `linear` part of `twist` member in message.